matomo-org/developer-documentation/docs/tracking-api.md

     * `idgoal` &mdash; If specified, the tracking request will trigger a conversion for the [goal](http://piwik.org/docs/tracking-goals-web-analytics/) of the website being tracked with this ID.
     * `revenue` &mdash; A monetary value that was generated as revenue by this goal conversion.
 Only used if **idgoal** is specified in the request.
     * `gt_ms` &mdash; The amount of time it took the server to generate this action, in milliseconds.
 This value is used to process the [Page speed report](http://piwik.org/docs/page-speed/) **Avg. generation time** column in the Page URL and Page Title reports, as well as a site wide running average of the speed of your server. _Note: when using the Javascript tracker this value is set to the ime for server to generate response + the time for client to download response._
+    * `cs` &mdash; The charset of the page being tracked.
+Specify the charset if the data you send to Piwik is encoded in a different character set than the default `utf-8`.

 * Optional [Event Tracking](http://piwik.org/docs/event-tracking/) info
     * `e_c` &mdash; The event category.
 Must not be empty. (eg. Videos, Music, Games...)